featureflow/featureflow-example-nodejs-client-server/README.md

   next();
 };
 ```
-2. We create the featureflow client singleton
+2. We create the featureflow client
 ```javascript
 let featureflowExpress = new Featureflow.ExpressClient(config);
 ```
-3. We create a /features rest endpoint and use the featureflow.evaluateAll method to evaluate all features and pass them back as an object
+3. We create a _/features_ rest endpoint and use the featureflow.evaluateAll method to evaluate all features and pass them back as an object
 ```javascript
 app.get('/api/features', (req, res) => {
   return res.send(req.featureflow.evaluateAll(req.ffUser));